k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/04_graphit_node_properties.md

 ### What Are the Node Properties Options?
-Please refer to the files referred to in the Example column and located in the Project environment under Project Tree > Web Services > Resources.
-You can run each file in debug mode and observe the response for each of the types that are described below:
+Please refer to the files referred to in the following table's Example column.
+The files are saved in the Project environment under Project Tree > Web Services > Resources.
+We suggest that you run each file in Debug mode and observe the response.
 <table>
 <tbody>
 <tr>